Banking

 If you start at the U.N. in the middle of the year, you’ve likely paid enough in income tax already that they won’t need to do quarterly payments.
 They’ll calculate this for you and let you know if it’s necessary.

 Once you have completed your federal and state income tax paperwork, you’ll send in a copy to the U.N. tax office.
 They’ll review your paperwork, ensure you didn’t mess anything up that impacts how much they have to pay, and then they’ll settle up with you.
-If they overpaid during the year, which means you’ll receive a refund, they’ll bill you.
+If they overpaid during the year, which means you’ll receive a refund, you’ll likely just be asked to carry the amount to the next year.
 But if you underpaid, you may get more money back from them, which you’ll use to pay your income taxes.
 The goal of the whole process is to put you in the same tax position as you would be in if you had received no money from the U.N.
-(Just a note: if the deduction you receive from student loan interest payments is capped out based on your income, the U.N. tax office isn’t going to credit you for that amount, so it’s not fully the same tax situation, just roughly the same tax situation.)

 Because the whole process takes a while, you’ll want to get everything together early.
 The IRS and probably all states give you an automatic extension (no need to request it) if you live abroad, but you can expect the U.N. tax unit to take a long time to process it.
 Just be sure to file as your state requires when using the extension – Virginia, for example, requires it to be filed by mail, and you have to write a statement certifying that you live overseas.